 Where is the historical-geographical territory of Karabakh?

-During the Arab Caliphate, Karabakh was still the political center not only of Azerbaijan but also of the entire region, as it had been of Caucasian Albania.
+During the Arab Caliphate, Karabakh was still the political center of Azerbaijan and the entire region, as it had been of Caucasian Albania.
 The city of Barda, the administrative center of Karabakh and the official residence of the representative of the Arab Caliphate, thus began to play a role in the developing trade center.[3]
 Due to the level of its development, Barda was also referred to as the “Bagdad of Arran” by Arab historians and travelers.
 Well-known scholars of that time who lived in Barda, such as Sadallah al-Bardai, Said ibn Amr al-Azdi al-Bardai, and Abu Bakr al-Bardai, spread the glory of Azerbaijan throughout the Arab Caliphate.[4]

-The upper and lower parts of Karabakh, which enjoyed close economic and cultural ties with each other throughout history, were geographically considered to be part of Arran, and its centre.[5]
-Regarding the borders of Karabakh, Mirza Jamal Javanhir writes the following in his book entitled “The History of Karabakh”: “According to ancient historical texts, the borders of Karabakh are: in the South the River Araz-from Hudafarin Bridge to Sinig Bridge.
+According to ancient historical texts, the borders of Karabakh are: in the South the River Ara[s]-from Hudafarin Bridge to Sinig Bridge.
 At present the population of Gazakh, Shasaddin and Damarchi-Hasanly lives near this bridge, for which the Russian Tatars use the Russian name, Krasniy Most, which is the Red Bridge.
-In the east the border is the Kur[a] River, which flows into the Araz River at Javad village and on to the Caspian Sea.
-In the north the border is the Goran River, which flows from the Yelizavetpol (Ganja) border of Karabakh to the Kur[a] River, down to the Araz River.
-In the west the border is the high mountains of Karabakh called Kusbak, Salvarti and Erikli”.[6]
+In the east the border is the Kur[a] River, which flows into the Ara[s] River at Javad village and on to the Caspian Sea.
+In the north the border is the Goran River, which flows from the Yelizavetpol (Ganja) border of Karabakh to the Kur[a] River, down to the Ara[s] River.
+In the west the border is the high mountains of Karabakh called Kusbak, Salvarti and Erikli.[6]

-After the death of Nadir Shah Afshar on 29 June 1747, the Afshar Empire fell to pieces and semi-independent and independent khanates (kingdoms) were established in the territory of Azerbaijan.
-Two khanates were established in the territory of the former Karabakh Beylerbeyliyi: Ganja khanate (1747-1804) and Karabakh khanate (1747-1822).
+After the death of Nadir Shah Afshar on 29 June 1747, the Afshar Empire fell to pieces, and semi-independent and independent khanates (kingdoms) were established in the territory of Azerbaijan.
+Two khanates were established in the former Karabakh Beylerbeyliyi: Ganja khanate (1747-1804) and Karabakh khanate (1747-1822).
 The Karabakh khanate, in the eighteenth century, covered the territory of today’s Karabakh, bordering with the Khudaferin Bridge over the Aras River and Cavad, Zardab, and Alvand villages in the south, the Kura River in the east, the Goran River that lay between Ganja and Karabakh khanates in the north, and the Karabakh mountains and Nakhchivan khanate in the west.[9]
 The territory of the Karabakh khanate covered an area of approximately 18,000 km2,[10] 182 km. from north to south and 273 km. from east to west.[11]

-[1] Mahmudov Y.M., and Şükürov K.K., Qarabağ: real tarix, faktlar, sənədlər (Bakı, 2009), p.
+[1] Mahmudov and Şükürov, Qarabağ: real tarix, faktlar, sənədlər, p.
 14. See also: Azərbaycan tarixi (Seven volumes), Vol. 2, (Bakı: Elm, 2007), pp.14-22.
-See also: Məmmədov, Tofiq, Qafqaz Albaniyası ilk orta əsrlərdə (Təhsil nəşriyyatı, 2006), p.
-44-51.
+See also: Məmmədov, Qafqaz Albaniyası ilk orta əsrlərdə, pp. 44-51.

 [2] Azərbaycan tarixi, Vol. 2, (2007), pp. 181-185.
 See also: Bünyadov, Ziya, Azərbaycan VII-IX əsrlərdə (Bakı: Pedaqogika, 2004), pp. 92-95.